-- (a) The Tribe shall determine whether an application for a permit, significant revision, or renewal, or a submission of additional information in response to a notification of incompleteness, is complete under § 2-106 of this code within 60 days of receipt of the application.
-If the Tribe has requested additional information needed for a completeness determination, the deadline for making that determination shall be no later than 60 days after receipt of the information.
-The Tribe shall promptly notify the applicant of that determination by certified mail, provided that any incompleteness notice shall also state what additional information or points of clarification are necessary for the application to be determined complete. - (b) Unless the Tribe requests additional information or otherwise notifies the applicant of incompleteness within 60 days of receipt of an application or requested information, the application shall be deemed complete. - (c) If, while processing an application, the Tribe determines that additional information is necessary to evaluate or take final action on that application, the Tribe may request such information in writing and set a reasonable deadline for a response. - (2) Federal Review.
+- (a) Within 60 days of receiving an application for a permit, significant revision, or renewal, the Tribe shall determine whether the application is complete or incomplete under §2-106 of this code.
+Within 30 days of receiving an application for a minor permit revision, the Tribe shall determine whether the application is complete or incomplete under §2-106 of this code.
+The Tribe shall promptly notify the applicant of its completeness or incompleteness determination by electronic mail with delivery and read receipts.
+An incompleteness notice shall also state what additional information or points of clarification are necessary for the application to be determined complete and shall provide a deadline for the applicant to respond to the incompleteness notice.
+If the Tribe has issued an incompleteness determination and requested additional information, the deadline for making a completeness or incompleteness determination shall be no later than 60 days after receipt of the additional information submitted in support of a permit, significant revision, or renewal, and 30 days for information supporting a minor permit revision. - (b) For an initial permit, renewal permit or significant permit revision, if the Tribe does not request additional information or otherwise notify the applicant of incompleteness within 60 days of receiving an application or requested additional information, the application shall be deemed complete. - (c) For a minor permit revision, if the Tribe does not request additional information or otherwise notify the applicant of incompleteness within 30 days of receipt an application or requested additional information, the application shall be deemed complete. - (2) Federal Review.
 The Tribe shall submit a copy of the permit application, draft permit, statement of basis, and final permit to the Administrator for review. - (3) Statement of Basis.
 The Tribe shall prepare a statement of basis for every draft permit subject to this section.
 The statement of basis shall briefly describe the legal and factual basis for the draft permit conditions (including references to the applicable statutory or regulatory provisions) or, in the case of notices of intent to deny or terminate, reasons supporting the initial decision.
 The statement of basis shall be sent to the applicant, Administrator, and to any other person who requests it.